m-onz/mixtape/README.md

 # mixtape

-live coding object for pure data (Pd) for algorithmic music and visuals.
+A live coding object for pure data (Pd) useful for algorithmic music and visuals.

 ## Overview